justinhambleton/sessionm-demo-utils/README.md

 # SessionM Demo Utils

 ## Overview
-This collection of scripts automates the random generation of customer profiles and transaction data and sends it to different SessionM demo environment endpoints, depending on the intended context.
-There are two primary scripts that can be run from the command line, or scheduled via cron or apscheduler:

-`generate_customer.py`
-`txn_randomizer.py`

 This collection of python scripts interacts with specific Sessionm demo environments to perform the following functions:
 - Randomly generates new customers profiles within a specified SessionM demo environment, and with an environment specific customer data dictionary
 - New customer profiles are generated based on a random value between a min and max value.
 This allows the script to generte a random number of users each time it runs, but never exceeding a max number of profiles so as to not degrade environment performance.